Position: Heritage Ambassador

 Banff Heritage Tourism is seeking two motivated and enthusiastic students in the role of "Heritage Ambassadors" in Banff and Lake Louise this summer.
-Picture yourself spending the summer in the stunning Canadian Rockies, helping visitors from around the world learn about, and experience, the rich hiking and history in the area.
+Picture yourself spending the summer in the stunning Canadian Rockies, helping visitors from around the world learn about, and experience, the rich cultural heritage of the area.
+This is a full time, seasonal position with a commitment from early June until the end of August.

-Heritage Ambassadors will run an outdoor visitor experience program called the "Mountaineering Camp" in central Banff, along with a series of guided historical walking tours in Banff and Lake Louise.
+Heritage Ambassadors will run an outdoor visitor experience program called the "Alpine Discovery Hub" in central Banff, along with a series of guided historical walking tours in Lake Louise.
 Heritage Ambassadors will also assist with coordinating weekly traditional First Nations performances and various other duties.

 Key tasks and responsibilities include:

-- Facilitation (including setup and take down) of an interactive program that will allow participants to learn about hiking and mountaineering in Banff National Park
+- Facilitation (including setup and take down) of an interactive program that will allow participants to learn about classic alpine activities in Banff National Park

 - Assisting participants with trying on costumes and props, posing for photos in front of a backdrop, educating visitors about hiking trails in the surrounding area, and various other parts of the program.